robcalcroft/monzoweb/README.md

 You'll also need to grab a Google Maps JavaScript API key, available from https://developers.google.com/maps/documentation/javascript/get-api-key

-5. Boot the app with `yarn start` which starts the dev server and opens the app in a browser.
+5. Boot the app with `npm start` which starts the dev server and opens the app in a browser.
-6. In another terminal, run the API server with `yarn start:backend` which allows the frontend app to authenticate with Monzo's servers.
+6. In another terminal, run the API server with `npm run start:backend` which allows the frontend app to authenticate with Monzo's servers.

 ## Running the app for personal use
-For when you want to use the app without development mode, you can build a static version of the app with `yarn build`.
+For when you want to use the app without development mode, you can build a static version of the app with `npm run build`.
 You can then serve the contents of the `dist` directory with something like Nginx.
 You need to ensure all requests except those starting with `/api` send `index.html` to the client.
 You can look at `nginx.example.conf` for inspiration.
 Finally you need to run the API server, I suggest using something like [PM2](http://pm2.keymetrics.io/) to manage the process.

 ---